WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Children of the Corn (1984)

-If you had read my buddy's Blogger of the Month's post, you know that God (or at least one of my gods) wears glasses, has a nasally sounding voice and has a heart of a small kid...sitting on his desk.
-In case you don't get it, I'm a big Stephen King Fan and probably own most of his books save the The Dark Tower volumes.
-I started reading him since I was in grade school and still follows him until today.
+If you read my buddy's Blogger of the Month's post, you know that God (or at least one of my gods) wears glasses, has a nasally sounding voice and has a heart of a small kid...sitting on his desk.
+In case you don't get it, I'm a big Stephen King Fan and probably own most of his books.
+I started reading him since I was in grade school and still follows him til' this day.

-Now, more than a while, I know King don't do slasher stories but apparently a lot of directors, including Zombie maestro George A. Romero with his film adaptation of King's "The Dark Half", refuse to accept that and had adapted some of his books and shorts into multitudes of slash and dice antics, but none of them had gone through the same popularity and recognition as the crop known as Children of the Corn.
+Now, I know King don't do slasher stories but apparently some directors, including zombie maestro George A. Romero with his 1993 film adaptation of King's "The Dark Half", refuse to accept that and adapted some of his books and shorts into multitudes of slash and dice fright flicks, but none of them may have gone through the same popularity and recognition as the crop known as Children of The Corn (1984).

-While not entirely the first of it's kind, Children of the Corn struck gold when it combines taboos of killer children and religious zealotry; opening with one Sunday morning in Gatlin, Nebraska, a group of church goers went to a malt shop only to be ambushed by the diner's young patrons and staffs, apparently under the influence of a mysterious child preacher known as Isaac and his second in command, Malachi.
-Soon, the rest of the townsfolk over the age of 18 were killed off, as well as any passing adults who entered their haven.
+While not entirely the first of it's kind, Children of the Corn (1984) struck gold when it combines taboos of killer children and religious zealotry; opening on one Sunday morning in Gatlin, Nebraska, a group of church goers step into to a malt shop only to be ambushed by the diner's young patrons and staffs, apparently under the influence of a mysterious child preacher known as Isaac and his second in command, Malachi.
+Soon, the rest of the townsfolk over the age of 18 are killed off, as well as any passing adults who enter their haven.

-Some years alter, Burt (Peter Horton) and his girlfriend Vicky (Linda Hamilton) drove cross-country through Nebraska to his new job as a physician in Seattle.
+Some years alter, Burt (Peter Horton) and his girlfriend Vicky (Linda Hamilton) are driving cross-country through Nebraska, heading towards Seattle for Burt's new job as a physician.
 Along the way, they hit a wounded boy who appears to be attacked beforehand.
-Out of panic, they drove deeper into the town of Gaitlin to find some help, only to finds themselves unable to escape the town and prowled by the young and murderous cultists as well as a demonic deity only known as "He Who Walks Behind The Rows".
+Out of panic, they drive deeper into the town of Gaitlin to find help, only to see themselves unable to escape and prowled upon by the young and murderous cultists, as well as a demonic deity only known as "He Who Walks Behind The Rows".

-Perhaps more religious than the Stephen King short, the movie tackled paganism and cultism, as well as a symbolic look into the nature of fundamentalism and influence, as it twists the idea by providing young cult members, showing how easy it is to control a weak (or weaker) will and how one small idea can lead to disastrous results.
-Though supernatural elements were used to back up the statement through a cheaply portrayed yet thematically intimidating pagan deity, there's no denying the intangible nature of the thought, which makes this film such an interesting watch since it's both pro and against the idea of religion, sticking with the universal truth that good prevails evil. ( Any religion without love and compassion is false!
-It's a lie!
-A powerful line.
-Struck a few heartstrings for me.
-Though Evil never dies.
-Proven by this film's eight sequels, and counting...)
+Perhaps more religious than the Stephen King short, the movie tackles the nature of fundamentalism and influence, as it twists the idea of young cult members, showing how easy it is to control a weak will and how one small idea can lead to disastrous results.
+Though supernatural elements are used to back up the statement through a cheaply portrayed yet thematically intimidating pagan deity, there's no denying the intangible nature of the thought, which makes this film such an interesting watch.

-The slasher emphasis in this film were also an odd cone compared to the rest of any titles coming out from its year.
-Majority of the slashers coming from this part of the 80s, solely focusing on bodycount and cheese, Children of the Corn however focuses on the creep factor, wondrously backed-up with an Omen-esque soundtrack sang by kids and numerous stalking scenes taking place in a very isolated looking town.
-Most of the kills came from the notorious opening scene, wherein the rest follows are either done offscreen or quickly.
+The slasher elements in this film are also an odd cone compared to the rest of any titles coming out from that year; though majority solely focuses on bodycount and cheese, Children of the Corn (1984) instead lays work on the creep factor, wondrously backed-up by a haunting soundtrack sang by kids ala The Omen (1976) and numerous stalking scenes taking place in a very isolated looking town.
+Aside from the kills coming from the notorious opening scene, the bodycount, admittedly, lacks actual bloodletting as the rest follows are either done offscreen or quickly.

 Bodycount: